<?xml version="1.0" encoding="UTF-8"?>

 <div>&nbsp;</div>

-<div>The post is available on a flexible hybrid basis.</div>
+<div>The post is available on a flexible hybrid basis.
+The minimum on-site time is 3 days/week for a full-time post.</div>

 <div>&nbsp;</div>